opethef10/PySplendor/README.md

 ## How to Play?
 This game is based in Splendor.
 You can learn the actual rules of the game from [here.](https://www.ultraboardgames.com/splendor/game-rules.php)
+The differences with original game are:
+- Reserved cards aren't hidden.
+- You can't choose a noble when there is more than one eligible noble deserved.
+- In addition to the 15 point game option, there is also a 21 point game option.

 Inside this command line game, you can perform 6 different actions:
 * take gems, reserve card, purchase card, purchase hand card, quit, see help.